EXPLAINER: How Congress will count Electoral College votes

 The last time such an objection was considered was 2005, when Rep. Stephanie Tubbs Jones of Ohio and Sen. Barbara Boxer of California, both Democrats, objected to Ohio’s electoral votes by claiming there were voting irregularities.
 Both chambers debated the objection and rejected it.
 It was only the second time such a vote had occurred.

-It’s extremely unlikely, given that the House is controlled by Democrats and that several Senate Republicans, including McConnell, have acknowledged Biden’s victory.
-McConnell asked his fellow Republican senators on the private call Dec.
-15 not to join in any House objection.

-Several other high-ranking Republicans agreed.
-The Senate’s No. 2 Republican, South Dakota Sen. John Thune, said earlier this month that if the Senate were forced to vote on a challenge “it would go down like a shot dog.”
-Thune said it didn’t make sense to put senators through a vote when “you know what the ultimate outcome is gonna be.”

-Sen. John Cornyn, R-Texas, said any such effort by congressional Republicans would be “futile” and a mistake.

-There was no widespread fraud in the election, as has been confirmed by a range of election officials and by William Barr, who stepped down as attorney general last week.
+It is unclear if any senator has seriously considered doing so.
+Many senators have ruled it out, including Wisconsin Sen. Ron Johnson, one of Trump’s chief allies on Capitol Hill, who is holding a hearing Wednesday looking at whether there were “irregularities” in the election.
+There was no widespread fraud in the election, as has been confirmed by a range of election officials and Attorney General William Barr.

+A spokesman for Johnson, Austin Altenburg, said Tuesday that Johnson has “no plans” to join a House challenge to the results.

+On Monday, after the electoral college vote, Texas Sen. John Cornyn said any such effort by congressional Republicans would be “futile” and a mistake.

 WHAT IS PENCE’S ROLE?

 But he won’t be the first vice president put in an uncomfortable situation.
-In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush.
-Gore had to gavel several Democrats’ objections out of order.
-In 2016, Biden presided over the count that declared Trump the winner.
-Biden also shot down objections from House Democrats that did not have any Senate support.
+In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush, and had to gavel several Democrats’ objections out of order.
+In 2016, Biden presided over the count that declared Trump the winner and also shot down objections from House Democrats that did not have any Senate support.

 ONCE CONGRESS COUNTS THE VOTES, WHAT’S NEXT?